What are Medium Chain Triglycerides?

-The MCT Oil Supplement diet is often used in England and Canada, yet seldom used in the United States.
-The MCT diet is more flexible and a larger variety of food can be included due to the higher carbohydrate and protein allowance.
-MCT refers to the type of oil (medium-chain triglyceride), which produces ketones more easily than LCT (long-chain triglyceride) fat.
-This means that less total fat is needed, thus allowing more carbohydrate and protein to be included in the regimen.
+The Medium-Chain Triglyceride (MCT) oil diet is a less restrictive approach to the Ketogenic Diet.
+It is often used in England and Canada, though seldom used in the United States.
+The MCT oil diet is more flexible and allows a larger variety of food can be included due to the higher carbohydrate and protein allowance (macronutrient Ratio is 1.9:1).
+Medium-chain triglycerides produce ketones more easily than long-chain triglyceride (LCT) fat, with certain MCTs bypassing the liver and converting directly into ketones.
+This means that less total fat is needed, allowing more carbohydrate and protein to be included in the regimen.

-Exchange lists divide up the allocated food groups for the day, giving the flexibility of planning individually-designed meals, choosing from the lists in the allocated quantities.
-Experience has shown that better ketone levels are reached and tolerance obtained if the MCT supplement is divided up evenly across the day between both snacks and meals, ie all food must be accompanied by a proportion of MCT.
+Exchange lists divide up the allocated food groups for the day, giving the flexibility of planning individually designed meals by choosing from the lists in measured quantities.
+Experience has shown that better ketone levels are reached and tolerance obtained if the MCT oil is divided up evenly across the day between both snacks and meals.
+In other words, all food must be accompanied by a proportion of MCT.